dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

-- Read pixel data that uses the 'JPEG Extended (Process 2 & 4)' transfer syntax
+- Pixel data decoding of the JPEG Extended, JPEG 2000, and JPEG-LS transfer syntaxes on Rust's WASM target

 - Transcode between a wider range of transfer syntaxes